SmithsonianWorkshops/2019-08-15-castle/index.md

 are not using Eventbrite, or leave it in, since it will not be displayed if the 'eventbrite' field in the header is not set.
 {% endcomment %}
-<strong>Registration will open on Thursday, August 1, at 10 AM EST: <a href='https://www.eventbrite.com/e/quarterly-si-data-carpentry-summer-2019-edition-tickets-66217053991' target='_blank'>https://www.eventbrite.com/e/quarterly-si-data-carpentry-summer-2019-edition-tickets-66217053991</a>
+<strong>Registration will open on Thursday, August 1, at 10 AM EDT: <a href='https://www.eventbrite.com/e/quarterly-si-data-carpentry-summer-2019-edition-tickets-66217053991' target='_blank'>https://www.eventbrite.com/e/quarterly-si-data-carpentry-summer-2019-edition-tickets-66217053991</a>
 {% if page.eventbrite %}
 <iframe
   src="https://www.eventbrite.com/tickets-external?eid={{page.eventbrite}}&ref=etckt"